Orcas Island restaurants struggle with more tourists, fewer workers, high cost of living

 Some local restaurateurs are taking matters into their own hands by building lodging for their staff.

 The island’s next big opening is the wine bar Roots Orcas Island under owners Cole Sisson and Shea Sasan.
-Sisson is a sommelier at the Bellagio casino in Las Vegas and the late RN74 in Seattle.
+Sisson was a sommelier at the Bellagio casino in Las Vegas and the late RN74 in Seattle.

 The wine bar — still under construction, though visitors can grab espresso there — has not faced staffing challenges because the owners have plopped down a trailer and mother-in-law unit to house their own workforce, and have plans to buy another property to lease to their employees.